hannahc1/Pewlett-Hackard-Analysis/README.md

 INNER JOIN salaries AS s</br>
 on (ce.emp_no = s.emp_no);

-  Here the number of employees with each title (historical) is quaried by:
+  Here the number of employees with each title (historical) is queried by:

 -- Deliverable 1 Step 2: Number of employees with each title (historical, including duplicates)</br>